caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 }
 ```

 It's normal and idiomatic for classes in C# to implement interfaces.
 However, structs implementing interfaces is somewhat rarer.
 There is a slight performance disadvantage when casting a struct to an interface type; moreover, subtle behavioural differences can be induced when you do so.
 Both of these are down to the fact that structs are value types but interfaces are not, and therefore casting the former to the latter leads to boxing and unboxing code being generated.
+The same applies to casting any value type to the `object` type.

 #### Arrays